 The Boltzmann equation for a generic component of the phase space density $f_{X}$ is

-The left hand side is the material derivative with respect to the flow of points in phase space, which represents the effect of free-streaming.
-The right hand side is the source term for the phase-space density, due to interaction with atoms.
+The left-hand side is the material derivative with respect to the flow of points in phase space, which represents the effect of free-streaming.
+The right-hand side is the source term for the phase-space density, due to interaction with atoms.